olaide-hok/interactive-comments-section/README.md

 -   See hover states for all interactive elements on the page
 -   Create, Read, Update, and Delete comments and replies
 -   Upvote and downvote comments
--   **Bonus**: If you're building a purely front-end project, use `localStorage` to save the current state in the browser that persists when the browser is refreshed.
+-   `localStorage` to save the current state in the browser that persists when the browser is refreshed.
--   **Bonus**: Instead of using the `createdAt` strings from the `data.json` file, try using timestamps and dynamically track the time since the comment or reply was posted.
+-   Used the `createdAt` strings from the `data.json` file, with timestamps and dynamically track the time since the comment or reply was posted.

 ### Screenshot